 Since most of our income, costs and financial debt are denominated in dollars, our exposure to the risk of fluctuations and exchange rates is limited.
 The Company's income is mostly denominated in, or indexed to, dollars.
 The rate for regulated contracts with distribution utilities is set in dollars and converted to pesos using the average monthly observed dollar exchange rate, so the exposure of these contracts to the exchange rate is limited in terms of the impact on the company's results.
 However, there is an impact on the company's cash flow because of the backlog in publishing the decrees on the Average Node Price.
 This means that monthly invoicing is at exchange rates different from the monthly exchange rates stipulated in each contract.
 Although these temporary differences are re-settled once the Average Node Price decrees are published, effective hedging by derivatives is not possible given the uncertainty of the time of resettlement.
 This backlog in collecting the differences between the exchange rates invoiced and the exchange rates applicable by law to the accounts receivable from distribution companies has risen significantly after approval of the Electricity Rate Stabilization Law in November 2019.
-The technical rules on implementation of that law were disclosed in March 2020 in Exempt Resolution 72 of the National Energy Commission.

-Those rules caused an increase in the accounts receivable from distribution companies and the rate of increase and subsequent payment will largely depend on the trend in exchange rates, among other variables.
+The technical rules on implementation of that law were disclosed in March 2020, in Exempt Resolution 72 of the National Energy Commission and in the MPC Law passed in August 2022.
+Those rules caused an increase in the accounts receivable from distribution companies and the rate of increase and subsequent payment will largely depend on the trend in exchange rates and in fuel prices, among other variables.
 To confront this risk and mitigate its impacts on cash flow, in early 2021, the Company signed agreements with Goldman Sachs and IDB Invest to sell these receivables, without recourse to the Company, to a special-purpose company called Chile Electricity PEC SpA.
-On January 29, 2021, Chile Electricity PEC SpA placed Rule 144A/Regulation S bonds worth US\$489 million on the international market.
+On January 29, 2021, Chile Electricity PEC SpA placed Rule 144A/Regulation S bonds worth USD 489 million on the international market.
 Part of the funds were allocated to purchasing the accounts receivable under the January 2020 Average Node Price Decree, and the remainder to buying the receivables under the July 2020 Average Node Price Decree.
 On June 30, 2021, EECL formalized the sale to Chile Electricity PEC SpA of the receivables corresponding to the January 2021 Average Node Price Decree.
 Chile Electricity PEC SpA received funding from a Form 4a2 private placement in which Allianz, IDB Invest and Goldman Sachs participated.
-The sales were in dollars, at a discount and without recourse to the selling generation companies, so EECL and EMR will reduce their exchange rate exposure and credit risk associated with these receivables and improve their liquidity at the cost of a discount that had an impact on the financial statements for 2021 and the first quarter of 2022 and that is expected to have an impact on the 2022 and 2023 financial statements after the corresponding Average Node Price Decrees are published.
-This financial cost totaled US\$49.6 million in 2021 and US\$3.9 million in the first quarter of 2022.
+Once the following node price decrees were each published, similar transactions were perfromed on March 4, 2022 for the fourth group of accounts receivable, on July 14, 2022 for the fifth group of accounts receivable, and on May 12, 2023 for the sixth group.
+The sales were in dollars, at a discount and without recourse to the selling generation companies, so EECL and EMR were able to reduce their exchange rate exposure and credit risk associated with these receivables and recover their liquidity at the cost of a discount that has had impacts on the financial statements for 2021, 2022 and 2023.
+This financial cost totaled USD 51 million in 2021, it reached USD 15.4 million in 2022 and is USD 12.6 million thus far in 2023.
+So, financial expenses of the PEC-1 program total USD 79.1 million.
+The first sale under the PEC-2 program was made August 30, 2022, but was not subject to financial discounts.